 Some experts on murder and suicide cases have commented: setting up a murder of a troubled individual, staged to look like suicide, happens more than we might think.
 Want to kill a junkie?
 Just do a fairly careful job of staging after you bump them off, make sure not to leave any really obvious signs of foul play, and your chances are good.

 The cops will find them and their drug paraphernalia, hear about their history, and not investigate with too much vigor.
 It’s pretty obvious what happened, the detectives will agree.
-One more junkie overdid it, and took his own life, maybe by accident, maybe as a suicide, who knows?
+One more junkie overdid it, and ended his life, maybe by accident, maybe as a suicide, who knows?
 Who really cares?
 Another junkie bites the dust.